jeancarl/cloud-functions-intro/README.md

 ## Getting Started

-Download and follow the lab found in [cloud-functions-intro.pdf](cloud-functions-intro.pdf).
+Download and follow the lab found in [cloud-function-intro.pdf](cloud-function-intro.pdf).

 ## Code Snippets